01Acceptance

 To the maximum extent permitted by law, HackerWire will not be liable for any indirect, incidental, special, consequential, or punitive damages arising from your use of the app.

-Our total aggregate liability to you for any claim arising out of or relating to HackerWire will not exceed the amount you paid us, through Apple, for HackerWire Pro in the twelve (12) months preceding the event giving rise to the claim.
+Our total aggregate liability to you for any claim arising out of or relating to HackerWire will not exceed the amount you paid us, through Apple, for HackerWire in the twelve (12) months preceding the event giving rise to the claim.
 Some jurisdictions don't allow these limitations, so portions may not apply to you.

 10Termination